 Seed multiplication

 Seed multiplication and regeneration are common operations in genebanks, and GGCE provides tools that support this process.
-Here we give general guidance on using GGCE functionality in the multiplication process.
+Here we give general guidance on how to use GGCE functionality in the multiplication process.

-We recognize that genebanks follow different standard operating procedures (SOPs), and for the purposes of this text we ask you to be flexible with the names we use for the different activities.
-The differences between rejuvenation, regeneration, and multiplication are not considered, and we assume that they follow the same general steps, resulting in a new generation of seed.
+We recognize that genebanks follow different standard operating procedures (SOPs), so the terms used for different activities here are intended to be flexible. and for the purposes of this text we ask you to be flexible with the names we use for the different activities.
+For purposes of this guide, The differences between rejuvenation, regeneration, and multiplication are not considered interchangeable, and we assume that they follow the same general steps, resulting in a new generation of seed.

 Overview of the process